Garber High School: History

 Garber High School opened for classes in the fall of 1964 and was dedicated in 1965.
 The school was built on farm property acquired from the Garber family.
 The Garber farm was founded by John and Melissa Garber in the 1800s.
 The farm was passed on to Otto Garber and his wife Mabel.
 In addition to farming, Otto Garber was a president in the village of Essexville.
 Garber sold the land to the district in the early 1960s.

 Campus

 Garber has five computer labs, including a 'MacIntosh' lab, designed for a variety of applications from computer assisted drafting and design to accounting.
-The Mac Lab was removed in the 2010s.
+The Mac Labs were removed in the 2010s.
 The building also features a state of the art technology hall with a rear projection screen.
 As with other buildings in the district, Garber added technology to all classrooms and the media center with the passage of the bond issue in 1997.
+It was announced in 2024 that the school campus would house a new Regional STEM Center.

 Demographics

-The demographic breakdown of the students enrolled in 2021-22 was:
+The demographic breakdown of the students enrolled in 2023-24 was: